Catch Him If You Can Or A Few Words About The User Flow

 3. Organic search.
 Here visitors come who found you in the search (e.g. Google)

 4. Social media.
 Social media may be a popular entry point nowadays, especially if you are working with them for marketing purpose.

 5. Paid advertising – Visitors who came to your product from Google AdWords ad, for example.

 Each entry point supposes different clients with different purposes, interests and with different knowledge about your product and that’s why you should catch them differently.
 The user flow should be different for each of this group too.

 The main logic of this is that the user who visits your site with the direct link more likely already know your site rather than the user who use the organic search as an entry point and, more likely, is the first-time visitor.

-In order to design the best possible user flow you need to understand the motivation of each separate person and suggest the clear path to his problem solving depending on the entry point.
+To design the best possible user flow, you need to understand the motivation of each separate person and suggest the clear path to his problem solving depending on the entry point.